Developer(s) – Grasshopper Manufacture

 Graphics – 8/10

-As with many games I’ve reviewed up to this point in the blog, the best thing about it is how good it looks.
-There is a great deal of very decent use of cel-shaded graphics in this game.
-The game’s style is pretty compelling and the settings are exceptional, with many segments of the game transpiring in maze-like houses and even in a mansion on the moon.
-Although there are a few glitches here and there, they’re barely noticeable.
 What players will be concentrating on most is the very effective use of lighting.
-This adds a very prominent sense of grittiness to the overall feel of the game, as the plot has gritty elements to it with plenty of violence to accompany it.
-Blood sprays out in comic book-like geysers, similar to other cel-shaded games like Madworld and No More Heroes.
-Some of the characters, including the main character, also have robotic limbs similar to Deus Ex, which make for a few unique character designs too, albeit amidst some fairly generic-looking characters.
+This adds a very prominent sense of grit to the overall feel of the game.
+As the plot has gritty elements to it with plenty of violence to accompany it.
+Blood sprays out in comic book-like geysers.
+Similar to other cel-shaded games like Madworld and No More Heroes.
+Some of the characters, including the main character, also have robotic limbs similar to Deus Ex.
+This makes for a few unique character designs too.
+Albeit amidst some fairly generic-looking characters.

 Gameplay – 5.5/10

-After the first three hours or so, I found myself getting particularly bored with this game.
-It’s an action hack and slash game very similar to DMC: Devil May Cry, but just a lot more linear with equally unrefined combat.
-The game is set out in stages requiring players to essentially get from point A to point B with a boss at the end of it.
-Although some of the bosses fights at the end of each stage were pretty well thought out and some of them even fascinatingly disturbing (particularly the boss fight with Alice around the beginning of the game), they weren’t enough to save it overall, in my opinion.
-There is only one side quest, which involves the main character working as a gigolo and wooing clients into bed by giving them presents and having players taking suggestive snapshots of them.
-More explicit content is shown every time a player successfully woos one particular woman into bed, which in my opinion is a particularly cheap way to get people to continue playing the game, as there doesn’t seem to be much more incentive to players other than gaining new weapons.
+There is only one side quest, which involves the main character working as a gigolo and wooing clients into bed by giving them presents and having players take suggestive snapshots of them.
+More explicit content is shown every time a player successfully woos one particular woman into bed.
+Which in my opinion is a particularly cheap way to get people to continue playing the game.
+As there doesn’t seem to be much more incentive for players other than gaining new weapons.
 The game for me lacks substance overall.
 Particularly, in chapter 5, there is not much to do rather than walk around a strange moonlit landscape in slow motion, watch a few cutscenes, and kill a boss at the end of it.
 That chapter was clearly added as filler the way I see it.

 Controls – 9.5/10